 You can pin an update from your company page so it’s the first post new visitors to the page see.
-I recommend either a welcome video or an impactful visual with a link encouraging sign up to you a relevant opt-in and our email newsletter.
+I recommend either a welcome video or an impactful visual with a link encouraging sign up to a relevant opt-in and email newsletter.

 To pin a post, go to the updates section (when in admin view), locate the correct update and click the More icon and select Pin to top from the drop down.
 You’ll see Pinned in the upper right corner of the update.
 The update will move to the top of the Updates and Recent updates section (member view) of your Linkedin Company Page.

 10. You can publish newsletters from your LinkedIn Company Page